-For a mixed solid and liquid co-culture system, either Further, it is noted that due to configuration of the 35 variable wells 64 or multiplexing chambers 42a-42f may be preloaded as heretofore described with a solid gel matrix prior to loading a liquid media in order to prevent direct liquid convection between variable wells 64.
+For a mixed solid and liquid co-culture system, either variable wells 64 or multiplexing chambers 42a-42f may be preloaded as heretofore described with a solid gel matrix prior to loading a liquid media in order to prevent direct liquid convection between variable wells 64.
 In other words, either variable wells 64 or multiplexing chambers 42a-42fcan receive the solid gel matrix, but the solid gel matrix has to be loaded first and allowed to solidify prior to loading the liquid media.
 For example, for a solid prokaryotic cell co-culture with eukaryotic cells in liquid, variable wells 64 are first loaded with a solid agar gel, followed by adding liquid eukaryotic cell culture media into multiplexing chambers 42a-42f.
-The eukaryotic cells are then seeded into multiplexing chambers 42a-42 including liquid cell culture media, while the prokaryotic cells are seeded on top of the solid agar matrix at openings 70 in variable wells 64 and allowed to adhere.
+The eukaryotic cells are then seeded into multiplexing chambers 42a-42f including liquid cell culture media, while the prokaryotic cells are seeded on top of the solid agar matrix at openings 70 in variable wells 64 and allowed to adhere.